Aquanty/rtd-hgs/docs/source/index.rst

 #. **z1, z2** :math:`z`-range [L] of the block.

-Faces whose centroids are within the rectangular block defined by the 3 ranges are chosen.
+| Faces whose centroids are within the rectangular block defined by the
+  3 ranges are chosen.
 Note that the values given for one, two or all of the ranges can be identical and in that case, the block will collapse to a plane, line or point respectively.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Choose faces block by layer
+| **Choose faces block by layer**

 #. **x1, x2** :math:`x`-range [L] of the block.